openstack-archive/fuel-docs/pages/production-considerations/0040-post-install-healthchecks.rst

 	* Using post-deployment checks helps you identify potential issues which may impact the health of a deployed system.

-	* All post-deployment checks provide detailed description on failed operations and tell you which component or components are not working properly.
+	* All post-deployment checks provide detailed descriptions about failed operations and tell you which component or components are not working properly.
 	* Previously, performing these checks manually would have consumed a great deal of time.
 Now, with these checks the process will take only a few minutes.
 	* Aside from verifying that everything is working correctly, the process will also determine how quickly your system works.
 	* Post-deployment checks continue to be useful, for example after sizable changes are made in the system you can use the checks to determine if any new failure points have been introduced.